A Visit with Miss Nightingale (key stage one)

-Discover why she went to the Crimea, how she improved conditions for the soldiers and nurses and what happened as a result of her work.
+Discover the story of the 'Lady with the Lamp', why she went to the Crimea, how she improved conditions for the soldiers and nurses and what happened as a result of her work.

-This two-hour session begins with an interactive performance by the museum’s own ‘Florence Nightingale’ describing her life and work.
-This is followed by the opportunity to handle some real and replica objects and explore the museum in some hands-on self-directed activities.
-At the end of the session, Miss Nightingale will show your class replica uniforms for a Crimean nurse and soldier, which may be tried on.
+The session begins with an interactive performance by the museum’s own ‘Florence Nightingale’ describing her life and work.
+This is followed by self-directed activities in the museum.
+At the end of the session, Miss Nightingale there will be an opportunity for some children to try on a Crimean nurse and soldier uniforms.

 - KS1 History: The lives of significant individuals in the past who have contributed to national and international achievements.

 - KS1 History: Significant historical events, people and places in their own locality.

 - To gain an understanding of why Florence Nightingale is famous and why we remember her.

 - To gain an understanding of why Florence Nightingale went to the Crimea and what it was like working in the Crimean War.

 - To find out how Florence Nightingale improved the conditions for nurses and soldiers in the Crimean War

 - Toilets, coat hooks and bag storage/lockers are available onsite

 - Clipboards and pencils can be provided